enricoforti/enricoforti.github.io/index.md

 # About

-Enrico Forti is an Assistant Professor of Strategy in the O’Malley School of Business at Manhattan College and a Chazen Visiting Associate research Scholar at Columbia Business School.
+Enrico Forti is an Assistant Professor of Strategy in the O’Malley School of Business at Manhattan College and a Adjunct Associate research Scholar at Columbia Business School.

 His research program lies at the intersection of strategy and organization theory with a specific interest in strategy evolution and contemporary industries that are migrating toward project-based production and platforms characterized by gig and remote work.
 His work has been published in leading academic journals, such as _Organization Science_, _Strategic Entrepreneurship Journal_, _Journal of Product Innovation Management_, and _Research Policy_.